Garvin Garvey House Tour Bluffton

-Cyrus Garvin, a Freedman, built the GARVIN HOUSE on the property of what might have been his former owner Joseph Baynard.
+Cyrus Garvin, a Freedman, built the GARVIN HOUSE on the property which possibly was his former owner Joseph Baynard.
 Baynard’s house was burned down during the Union attack on Bluffton on June 4, 1863, and the GARVIN HOUSE stands on the exact location where the residence had been located, on a bluff overlooking the May River.
 Garvin purchased the land, 54 acres, from the Estate of Esther Box on May 10, 1878, for $239.70.
-The house now sits in parkland owned by Beaufort County.
+The house now sits in a parkland owned by Beaufort County.

 Guided tours of the Garvin-Garvey Freedman’s Cottage located on the High Bluff in Oyster Factory Park are available on Tuesdays and Thursdays from 10 am – 4 pm and on Fridays by appointment.
 Reservations are not required for guided tours on Tuesdays or Thursdays unless you have a group of 10 or more.
 Tours last approximately 30 minutes and are offered as visitors arrive unless previously scheduled.